S. P. Thamilselvan: Death

 Thamilselvan spent three days from 29 October to 1 November in 2007 after which he returned to Kilinochchi town which was acting as the headquarters of the LTTE.
 In Kilinochchi after communicating with his contact he went to a fortified and camouflaged bunker to sleep.
 However the Sri Lanka Air Force (SLAF) was monitoring LTTE activities using drones and the bunker was exposed.

-Thamilselvan, along with 5 other high-ranking Tamil Tiger rebels Muthukkumaru Soundarakrishnan alias Lt.
-Col. Anpumani, Dharmarajah Vijayakumar alias Major Mikunthan, Karunanidhi Vasanthakumar alias Capt.
-Kalaiyarasan, Panchatcharam Sajeeban alias Lt.
-Aatchivel and Muthukkumaarakkurukkal Srigayathrinatha Sarma alias Lt.
-Maavaikumaran Sivalingam Aathavan alias Major Selvam were killed in their sleep on November 2, 2007 by a precision air strike carried out by the SLAF on an undisclosed location near the LTTE's stronghold town of Kilinochchi.
-Thamilselvan's fortified bunker was hit by Sri Lankan Bunker Blaster bombs of the SLAF fighter jets (mig 27, kfir), igniting fuel tanks stored inside and collapsing the structure.
-The LTTE posthumously promoted Thamilselvan to Brigadier after his death, the first time the LTTE had awarded this title.
+Thamilselvan, along with 5 other high-ranking Tamil Tiger rebels Muthukkumaru Soundarakrishnan (Lt.
+Col. Anpumani), Dharmarajah Vijayakumar (Major Mikunthan), Karunanidhi Vasanthakumar (Capt.
+Kalaiyarasan), Panchatcharam Sajeeban (Lt.
+Aatchivel), Muthukkumaarakkurukkal Srigayathrinatha Sarma (Lt.
+Maavaikumaran), Sivalingam Aathavan (Major Selvam) were killed on November 2, 2007 by a precision air strike carried out by the SLAF on an undisclosed location near the LTTE's stronghold town of Kilinochchi.
+Thamilselvan's fortified bunker was hit by Sri Lankan Bunker Blaster bombs of the SLAF fighter jets (MiG-27, IAI Kfir), igniting fuel tanks stored inside and collapsing the structure.